An anaesthetic negligence claim for compensation could be started if you have experienced pain and suffering during surgery due to medical negligence.

 If your claim is accepted by a solicitor on our team, they will be able to explain the amount you’ll claim once they’ve reviewed everything fully.

-Generally, the time limit for medical negligence claims is 3-years.
-This will either begin from when the negligent action took place or from when you became aware of your injuries (the date of knowledge).
+Generally, the time limit for starting a claim for anaesthetic compensation is 3 years.
+This will often begin from when the negligent action took place.

 In these scenarios, the litigation friend process can be followed.
 This means that a friend or family member could represent the claimant and deal with medical negligence solicitors on their behalf.
 The 3-year time limit doesn’t apply unless: